PearsonVUE test centers do not allow test-takers to use the 15 min pre-exam slot for PMP brain dump strategy.

 shannon-weaver model of communication

 code of ethics: Respect, Responsibility, Honesty, Fairness >>>> Aspirational and Mandatory

 That’s about PMP brain dump strategy, and of course my own brain dump.

 This may look a lengthy one, but when you write one for yourself it certainly doesn’t feel long.
 Moreover, you write even briefly on paper.
 The only point to keep in mind is to practice the brain-dump couple of times a day during the last week leading up to your PMP exam.
 The more you practice, the easier it is to write on paper in shortest time, and more confident you will feel during the exam!

 So, that’s the secret to feel good and do good during the exam!

-If you need any help with your PMP preparation write to me at shiv-at-pmexamsmartnotes-dot-com
+If you need any help with your PMP preparation (prep strategy or any question with PMP content) write to me at shiv-at-pmexamsmartnotes-dot-com